alixbbl/DSLR/README.md

 ## Data Visualisation

 We start by calculating the statistics of our preprocessed dataset which can be found in `output/describe/statistics.csv`.
-Quelques notions de statistiques utiles :
+Some useful statistical concepts:

-✅ MEAN : The average — the sum of all values divided by the number of values.
+✅ MEAN: The average — the sum of all values divided by the number of values.

-✅ STD ou Ecart-type : A measure of how spread out the data is around the mean.
+✅ STD or Standard Deviation: A measure of how spread out the data is around the mean.
 A higher standard deviation means the values are more dispersed from the average.

-✅ Quartiles : They divide a dataset into four equal parts: up to 25%, 50%, 75%, and 100%.
-This helps to understand the distribution of the dataset's values.
+✅ QUARTILES: Three values that split sorted data into four parts, each with an equal number of observations Quartiles & Quantiles | Calculation, Definition & Interpretation.
+Specifically:
+- Q1 (First quartile): The 25th percentile, meaning that 25% of the data falls below the first quartile Quartiles & Quantiles | Calculation, Definition & Interpretation
+- Q2 (Second quartile/Median): The 50th percentile, meaning that 50% of the data falls below the second quartile Quartiles & Quantiles | Calculation, Definition & Interpretation
+- Q3 (Third quartile): The 75th percentile, meaning that 75% of the data falls below the third quartile Quartiles & Quantiles | Calculation, Definition & Interpretation

 <details>
 <summary><h5 style="display: inline; margin: 0;" >CSV File tip</h5></summary>